asonnens/tutorials_in_progress/text_editing_tutorial.md

 Now figure out how to remove all information on each line after the year (cause of death, age, etc.)

-###Do an exercise that requires matching a backslash!
 ![XKCD link 1](https://4.bp.blogspot.com/-cspkAL2F2bM/VsFgLh5ZYxI/AAAAAAAABgo/jRmPWLZasVA/w1200-h630-p-k-no-nu/xkcd.png)

 ** from https://xkcd.com/1638/